umarfchy/Molecular-Dynamics-With-GROMACS/README.md

 # Setup

-If you do not have GROMACS installed then type the following on your linux command line.
+If you do not have GROMACS installed then type the following on your linux command-line.
 ```sudo apt-get install gromacs```

 # Perform Molecular Dynamics